Reslix/AutoArxiv/README.md

 6. For the time being, updating a user's article ratings is not too straightforward, but it is necessary to have a few preferences before running further training.
 Determine the article id's (including version) and update the ratings into the 'preferences' table in 'auto.sq3' either manually or by using `m.set_user_rating(arxiv_id,user_email,rating)`.
 The rating should be between 0 and 100, although that is not checked for.

-7. Now, run `m.update_network`, which should take perhaps an hour or more.
+7. Now, run `m.update_network()`, which should take perhaps an hour or more.

 8. To set up the email system (which is untested), edit `relay.py` and add credentials for a gmail account that is reserved for this program.

 9. Running `python run.py` from the shell should be all that is left for you to do.
-If you want to access the ratings for any set of articles outside of the arbitrarily proscribed times used, that will have to be manually achieved for the time being.
+If you want to access the ratings for any set of articles outside of the arbitrary times used, that will have to be manually achieved for the time being.

 ## Acknowledgements